jwnelen/web-scale-project/README.md

 Make sure you have setup the resource limits correctly for your specific k8s cluster if you are running it locally.
 Your computer might not be able to handle the default values.

+### 3. Setup the configmap
+Make sure you have setup the configmap correctly.
+This is done by the `configmap.yaml` file in the `k8s/dev` folder.

+### 4. Have a place for the docker images
+Make sure you have a place for the docker images.
+This can be done by a docker registry or by a local docker registry.
+This is defined in the `deploy.sh`, so remember to update those values.